Pravko-Solutions/FlashLearn/README.md

     ),
 )

-# Construct tasks for parallel execution (akin to batch prediction)
+# Save skill to be used from any system
 skill.save("evaluate_buy_comments_skill.json")

 ```